Margaret James, founder and Executive Director of The Metropolitan Dream Center, tells the story of The Dream Center.

 When I had the heart attack and was lying in Methodist Hospital and the doctor said to me, “You have so much blockage and heart valves that are leaking that we are not able to do anything else.
 At that point I began to weep and I looked up toward heaven and I said, “God, I need you.”
 And God said, “I chose you to do my will and until you surrender your life will not be the same.”

 At that point, Metropolitan Dream Center was formed.
-I immediately started reaching out to other churches, other pastors, ministry leaders, and non-profit organizations and shared with them what God has shared with me.
+I immediately started reaching out to other churches, other pastors, ministry leaders, and other non-profit organizations and shared with them what God has shared with me.
 And that is to go and feed the homeless and the hungry.

 From that point, Metropolitan Dream Center has been booming.